The Power of the Weisfeiler-Leman Algorithm to Decompose Graphs

-\begin{proof} By Lemma \ref{la:as-main}, we can assume without loss of generality that $\chi_G(w_1,w_1) \neq \chi_G(w_2,w_2)$.
-The statement is proved by induction on the graph size $n$.
-For $n \leq 4$, a simple case analysis among the possible graphs $G$ yields the statement.
+\begin{proof}[Proof of Theorem \ref{thm:two-colors-main}] By Lemma \ref{la:as-main}, we can assume without loss of generality that $\chi_G(w_1,w_1) \neq \chi_G(w_2,w_2)$.
+The statement is proved by induction on the graph order $n$.
+For~$n \leq 4$, a simple case analysis among the possible graphs $G$ yields the statement.

 So let $n \geq 5$.
-Again, it suffices to prove the statement for the case that $G$ is an $n$-vertex graph with a maximum edge set that satisfies the requirements of the lemma.
+Again, it suffices to prove the statement for the case that $G$ is an $n$-vertex graph with a maximum edge set that satisfies the requirements of the theorem.
 Let

 and